xrdocs/design/_blogs/2022-07-01-converged-sdn-transport-5_0-hld.md

 5. Access Router confirms

-## Services
+## Supported Services

-This section describes the Services used in the  Converged SDN Transport Phase 1.
+This section describes the base xVPN Services used in Converged SDN Transport.

+!!!!
+Update with EVPN-HE and CGW

 The table in Figure 41 describes the End-To-End services, while the network diagram in Figure 42 shows how services are deployed in the